 Sarah Thomson, a New Zealand law student, filed a Statement of Claim in 2015 against New Zealand’s Minister of Climate Change Issues alleging that the Minister had failed in several respects regarding the setting of greenhouse gas emissions reduction targets required by New Zealand’s Climate Chan...

-On July 1, 2021, a group of hundreds of New Zealand lawyers sued the country's Climate Change Commission alleging that its recommendations to the Minister for Climate Change violated New Zealand law and the Paris Agreement.
-Plaintiffs allege that the commission's carbon budgets are inconsistent w...
+On July 1, 2021, a group of hundreds of New Zealand lawyers sued the country's Climate Change Commission and the Minister for Climate Change alleging that the Commission's recommendations to the Minister violated New Zealand law and the Paris Agreement.
+Plaintiffs allege that the Commission's car...

 On November 9, 2021 a group of law students sued the New Zealand Minister for Energy and Resources, challenging the Minister's June 2021 decision to grant permits for onshore oil and gas exploration.
 The students seek a judicial review of the permitting decision.
 The students claim the minister's...